devon-ripley/forex-algotrader/README.md

 Mysql required to run.
 Set up database for program to use.
 Set up user with all permissions for that database.
 User name, password, and database name are put in data/config.json.

-Notifications use yagmail python package, gmail account is required to send notifications
+Notifications use yagmail python package, gmail account is required to send notifications .

+I plan on adding report generation, and NEAT machine learning for for fine tuning strategies.

 # Put trading strategy in trade_strategy.py, format is: